citizensadvice/cookie-preferences/engine/README.md

 Once you have amended the list you must make sure to increment the `COOKIE_CURRENT_VERSION` and the `VERSION`.
 This will allow you to create a new release which will bump the cookie version and the gem version - therefore allowing the host apps to update their implementation and retrigger consent from users with the new cookie set up.
+You should inform all the teams of the `cookie-preferences` version bump so they can update it in their Gemfiles and remain compliant.